piteronio/mosaic/master/README.md

+# master folder
-This folder is for the master image.
-Please add the image you would like the mosaic to approximate here.
+This folder is for master images.
+Please add the master image for the mosaic here.

+You can also add several.